 I think if I’d been a guy, I think there might have been a bit more aggression.
 Whereas, it’s kind of such a sexist world, that women can fly under the radar.
 So hanging out with young guys at 3 a.m. on street corners, it’s like, she’s just background.
 Maybe I was interesting for the first day, and then, after that, it’s like, there are much more interesting things going on in their lives, and they’re all starring in the movies of their lives, so i’m not that interesting.

-TSR: There were a lot of non-actors in the film.
+7R: There were a lot of non-actors in My Brother the Devil.

 He was actually really important in helping me [with] getting the performance out of Fady [Elsayed] who played Mo, as well.
 I didn’t want to make that much difference [between] before you call action and after you call cut, in terms of the mood of the set.
 So often, when Rashid and Mo were at a distance, or not getting along, which is actually the majority of the movie, James would be completely distant from him.
 He’d like punch him, be a bit mean.
 And Fady was, afterwards, was like, “Yeah, I wasn’t sure if I liked him, you know.”
 So there was a lot of stuff you could kind of do behind the scenes.

-On the unexpected catastrophes during the shoot — from the London riots to an uncooperative dog
+On the unexpected catastrophes during the shoot of My Brother The Devil— from the London riots to an uncooperative dog

-TSR: Because you were working with a lot of non-actors, were you trying to shoot in order?
+7R: Because you were working with a lot of non-actors, were you trying to shoot in order for My Brother the Devil?
 Or was that something that budget made impossible.

 And it affected the shoot.
 There was this London-wide decree that basically said you’re not allowed to shoot any scenes with young guys being aggressive on the streets of London for the entire summer, because they were afraid it would incite more riots: people might mistake it for real life.
 And we were really stuck so I had to do a lot of last-minute rewrites.
 Like, the tattoo parlour scene used to be exterior, and I had to set it in a new space interior.
 That was a success story because it was like, you put these limitations on yourself, and actually, the tattoo parlor scene was better than what I had initially wrote.
 So that was a good one.